 We understand that it can be a challenge to bring the excitement of Higher Education (HE) to life for students in a classroom, especially when they’re reaching the end of their time at secondary school and have so many other things to think about.

-Our AspireBU programme of activity has been designed with you and your students in mind.
+Our Schools Liaison programme of activity has been designed with you and your students in mind.
 Through a series of activities, including campus visits, workshops (on and off-campus), presentations and intensive projects, we can give your students a taste of university study and provide them with further information about HE, encouraging them to consider university as an option for their future.

 When we visit your school, we can run talks and workshops on a range of subjects, including: